ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

 89 rapidly crawls throughout the arena, and is able to crawl up walls and ceilings, aswell as crawl to the underside of any floating arena if possible.
-It prefers to move along a circumference at distance from Avnlyla, but will frequently make sudden movements elsewhere.
+It prefers to move along a circumference at distance from Avnlyla, but will frequently make sudden movements elsewhere in a weaving manner, even attempting to speed directly into Avnlyla.
+89 deals 50 normal contact damage.

+89 is a %%pa**Kleptomaniac**++%, and desires to steal appendages from enemies, corrupting and amassing it into its form so it can make use of their abilities.
+89 spawns with the limbs of five random enemies.
+Upon any enemy dying and leaving in the arena, it will gain massive speed and weave over the corpse to add to its collection.
+89 has no ability costs or weights for stolen abilities, and uses everything off cooldown.
+If an enemy is below 10% health, it may immediately change course and run through them, instantly killing the enemy and collecting a limb as usual.

+With %%pa**Grandiosity & Scorn**++%, the largest cooldown 89 has will be reduced to zero whenever Avnlyla is hit.
+If 89 is the one who dealt the hit, the reset ability will be used twice.

+89 enacts %%pa**Mind Games**++%.
+It may, whenever it goes behind an obstruction such as under a floating arena or moving behind a pillar or wall, disappear entirely.
+It is considered to have left the arena, and thusly if it is not present the arena will be completed should all other enemies die.
+However, it can come back at any time.
+It is likely to come back if it is high health or other enemies are present.
+It is more likely to escape if it ever collects a limb from that arena or it is at low health.
+If 89 leaves, it will likely reappear in a *future arena* with everything persisting, including limbs it has collected.
+It can not dissapear if its head has been in view in the last second.

 %-se\[-\] **Compendium Entry**